Acknowledgement, redress, closure: Why reparations for Black Americans are needed

-Washington DC – In a historic move, the House Judiciary Committee voted 25-17 to recommend the creation of a study commission on reparations for Black Americans.
+Washington DC – In a historic move, the House Judiciary Committee voted 25-17 to recommend the creation of a commission on reparations for Black Americans.

-Joe Biden (r.) appeared on the radio show The Breakfast Club, during which he infamously implied to host Charlamagne tha God that Black people who didn't vote for him "ain't Black." © IMAGO / ZUMA Wire
+Joe Biden (r.) appeared on the radio show The Breakfast Club, during which he infamously implied to host Charlamagne tha God that Black people who don't vote for him "ain't Black." © IMAGO / ZUMA Wire

-The concept of reparations for Black Americans isn't new.
-In fact, HR 40, also known as the Commission to Study and Develop Reparation Proposals for African-Americans Act, was originally introduced in 1989, but Wednesday marks the first time lawmakers ever voted on it.
+HR 40, also known as the Commission to Study and Develop Reparation Proposals for African Americans Act, was originally introduced in 1989, but Wednesday marks the first time lawmakers ever voted on it.

-What does "reparations" mean?
+What does reparations entail?

 Representative Sheila Jackson Lee (TX-18) is the lead sponsor of HR 40, which was first introduced in 1989.